Confidentiality Pledge and Laws

 Standard BLS Confidentiality Pledge

 "The Bureau of Labor Statistics, its employees, agents, and partner statistical agencies, will use the information you provide for statistical purposes only and will hold the information in confidence to the full extent permitted by law.
-In accordance with the Confidential Information Protection and Statistical Efficiency Act of 2002 (Title 5 of Public Law 107-347) and other applicable Federal laws, your responses will not be disclosed in identifiable form without your informed consent.
+In accordance with the Confidential Information Protection and Statistical Efficiency Act and other applicable Federal laws, your responses will not be disclosed in identifiable form without your informed consent.
 Per the Federal Cybersecurity Enhancement Act of 2015, Federal information systems are protected from malicious activities through cybersecurity screening of transmitted data."

 Although CIPSEA is the main law governing BLS confidentiality, several other laws also play a role in ensuring confidentiality of BLS data.

-In addition to the statutes discussed above, BLS employees are guided by internal policies and procedures with respect to safeguarding confidential data.
-If you have any questions or you would like more information on data confidentiality, please email email@example.com.
+In addition to the laws discussed above, BLS employees are guided by internal policies and procedures with respect to safeguarding confidential data.
+If you have any questions or want more information about data confidentiality, please email firstname.lastname@example.org.